mwy3055/mwy3055/README.md

 # 🤔 Always Thinking

-Entry-level developer who wants to create better world for everyone.
-Interested in Android Application, latest technologies and a11y.
+Junior Android developer who wants to create better world for everyone.
+Interested in declarative UI, design system and a11y.

-# 🎓 Education
-**Konkuk University (2018.
-03. ~ )**
-- Major: Smart ICT Convergence (Very Similar to Computer Science)
-- Minor: Applied Statistics

 # 🌱 Android Development